vitalab/vitalab.github.io/article/_posts/2019-07-29-Dont-Worry-About-The-Weather.md

 They select a reference sequence of images: daytime, clear, and overcast.
 Besides, they join some traversals with severe conditions: night, rain, snow, etc.
-Along with a cycle-consistency architecture, GAN to train generative models that can apply style transfer to the reference condition in order to create a number of synthetic sequences that maintain the structure and geometry of the reference condition.
+Along with a cycle-consistency GAN, that can apply style transfer to the reference condition creating synthetic sequences that maintain the structure and geometry of the reference condition.

-Loss adversarial:
+Adversarial loss:

 ![](/article/images/Weather/loss_adv_1.png)
 ![](/article/images/Weather/loss_adv_2.png)